2022 Maharashtra political crisis: Stay at Guwahati

-On the same day, Eknath Shinde, Home minister Amit Shah and former chief minister Devendra Fadnavis met in Vadodara, Gujarat reportedly to plan a merger or coalition to topple the MVA government.
+On the same day, Eknath Shinde, Home minister Amit Shah and former chief minister Devendra Fadnavis met in Vadodara, Gujarat, reportedly to plan a merger or coalition to topple the MVA government.
 The office of a rebel Shiv Sena leader was allegedly vandalized by members of the Shiv Sena.

 On 26 June, Eknath Shinde moved to the Supreme Court of India to dispute the rejection of the no-confidence vote against the Deputy speaker, and challenge the disqualification plea against 16 of them.
 According to Shiv Sena at least 20 MLAs in Shinde's camp were communicating with Chief Minister Uddhav Thackeray.
 Some of them did not support merging the breakaway group with the BJP.

-On 27 June, during the hearing in the Supreme Court of India, the court directed the Deputy speaker to postpone the next hearing to July 11 to give time to the rebel MLAs.
+On 27 June, during the hearing in the Supreme Court of India, the court directed the Deputy speaker to postpone the next hearing to 11 July to give time to the rebel MLAs.
 It also asked Deputy Speaker Zirwal to file a detailed affidavit about the no-confidence motion against him.
-During the hearing, when asked about the rebels approach to the Bombay High Court, the rebel counsel responded that “Threats to us and our families make it non-conducive to pursue cases in Mumbai."
+During the hearing, when asked about the rebels approach to the Bombay High Court, the rebel counsel responded that "Threats to us and our families make it non-conducive to pursue cases in Mumbai."

 Resignation of Uddhav Thackeray

-On 28 June, Devendra Fadnavis met Maharashtra Governor Bhagat Singh Koshyari and demanded a motion of no confidence against Uddhav Thackeray.
+On 28 June, Devendra Fadnavis met Governor of Maharashtra Bhagat Singh Koshyari and demanded a motion of no confidence against Uddhav Thackeray.
 On 29 June, Koshiyari ordered a trust vote motion to be held and the assembly strength of the government be proven by 30 June.
 Shiv Sena immediately moved to the Supreme court against this order.
-On the same day, the supreme court refused to stay the no-confidence motion and ordered it to be conducted the next day on 30 June stating that “The floor of the House is the only way to settle all issues.”.
+On the same day, the supreme court refused to stay the no-confidence motion and ordered it to be conducted the next day on 30 June stating that “The floor of the House is the only way to settle all issues.”
 A few hours later, Uddhav Thackeray resigned from the post of Chief Minister of Maharashtra and said that he will also resign from the Maharashtra Legislative Council after the supreme court decision while addressing on social media.

 On 17 February 2023, the Electoral Commission allotted the name Shiv Sena and the party symbol of bow and arrow to Eknath Shinde's faction.
 This officially concluded the political crisis and officially defined Eknath Shinde as the sole leader of Shiv Sena.